jhu-arch/arch-tutorial/Virtual.rst

 Conda-Pack
 ^^^^^^^^^^
 =conda-pack`_ is a command line tool for creating relocatable conda environments.
-This is useful for deploying code in a consistent environment, potentially in a location where python/conda isn't already installed.
+This is useful for deploying code in a consistent environment, potentially in a location where python/conda is not installed.

 **Install via conda**